 Disclosure of Conflict of Interest: Childbirth International is an affiliate of Amazon.
 This means that every purchase made from the links below will result in a credit to our Amazon account.
 This is used by us to purchase books that we review for future reading lists.
 If you prefer not to use the affiliate link, you can search for the book manually on Amazon and the affiliate payment will not be made.

 If you are doing more than one course you will be required to read the number of books applicable to each course.
 For example, if you are studying the Birth Doula and Childbirth Educator courses, you will be required to read 2 books for the Birth Doula course, and a further 3 books for the Childbirth Educator course.
-All books must be read after you have started your training.

 Editor: Brian Gresko Format: Kindle, Paperback, Audiobook, and Audio CD Published: 2014 Amazon Description: Becoming a father can be one of the most profoundly terrifying, exhilarating, life-changing occasions in a man’s life.
 Now 22 of today’s masterful writers get straight to the heart of modern fatherhood in this incomparable collection of thought-provoking essays.
 From making that ultimate decision to have a kid to making it through the birth to tangling with a toddler mid-tantrum, and eventually letting a teen loose in the world, these fathers explore every facet of fatherhood and show how being a father changed the way they saw the world—and themselves.